-The New Student Orientation program facilitates and enhances the successful first year transition of all freshmen and undergraduate transfers at Clayton State University.
+The New Student Orientation program is a division of the Office of Undergraduate Recruitment and Admissions.
+New Student Orientation facilitates and enhances the successful transition of all first year and transfer undergraduate students at Clayton State University.

-New Student Orientation: Orientation offers new students and their families an introduction to Clayton State University.
+New Student Orientation: Orientation offers new students and their families or guests an introduction to Clayton State University.
 All new students (some exceptions apply based on student status) are required to participate in the new student orientation programs.
-Orientation programs are offered for all new degree-seeking and certificate students (including transfer students).
-Additional programming includes: New Student Convocation StartSmart Summer Program Party for Good
+Orientation programs are offered for all new degree-seeking and certificate students, including transfer students.